-- Who: Code author during implementation - What: Test basic operation of a service to persistent storage or a service to another service.
-When another service is required, a test-double should be used, not the actual service. - When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
-Will be run in CI on every change. - Where: Reside inside a service, separated from other types of tests/code. - Why: Ensures that the basic pathways to a service's external run-time dependancies work. e.g. that a db schema supports the ORM, or a non-responsive service call is gracefully handled.
+- Who: The code's author during the implementation. - What: Test basic operation of the service to persistent storage or a service to another service.
+When another service is required, a test double should be used, not the actual service. - When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from the build in order not to slow the development down.
+Are run on the CI on every change. - Where: Reside inside a service, separated from other types of tests/code. - Why: Ensure that basic pathways to a service's external run-time dependencies work, e.g. that a db schema supports the ORM, or that a non-responsive service call is gracefully handled.

-For testing controllers, they are divided up into unit and integration tests.
-The controller unit tests will be testing the logic in the controller, while the integration tests will be mostly testing serialization/deserialization (and therefore do not need to test all code paths).
+As far as testing controllers is concerned, tests are divided into unit and integration tests.
+Controller unit tests test the logic in the controller, and integration tests test serialization/deserialization (and therefore do not need to test all code paths).
 In both cases, the underlying services and repositories are mocked.